 Graypor (Grey EPS) in Comparison to White EPS

-Styro Graypor has became the best favorite, User –friendly material for EIFS, ETICS applicators due to trailing reasons.
+Styro Graypor has become the top favorite user-friendly material for EIFS & ETICS applicators due to the following reasons:

-- It is premium Quality German origin material.
+- It is a premium quality material of German origin.

 - Its excellent dimensional stability avoids any post cracks or shrinkage.

-- Since it is very light in weight to handle at site
+- It is very light in weight to handle at site.

 - EPS is completely compatible with other materials used in construction including cements, plasters, salt, fresh water and so on.